Potential workers

 Difficulties finding work

-The main difficulty for job seekers in February 2023 was 'own ill health or disability'.
+The main difficulty for job seekers in February 2024 was 'Too many applicants for available jobs'.

 Other difficulties, nec - includes multiple difficulties not elsewhere classified